docutag/hotnote/notes.md

 - focus manager system to ensure site experience is repeatable

 - autocomplete / search entries should be displayed least-deep first (with autocomplete or local matches on top)

+- if there are autocomplete results in the search / autocomplete window, other search results should hold off for a second or two (we can still be gathering the results in the background, just not displaying them)